Should I Buy a Flipped House?

 The most obvious will be the fact that the house was recently purchased (by an investor or builder) and is now in what appears to be immaculate condition.

-In other words, the kitchen will have sparkly new granite (or quartz) countertops, lush wood cabinets, stainless steel appliances, and new floors.
+In other words, the kitchen will have sparkly new granite (or quartz) countertops, lush wood cabinets, stainless steel appliances, fresh paint, and new floors.

 The rest of the house should look like something out of an Ikea or Williams Sonoma catalog, and the home should be vacant.
 That’s right.
 No one should currently reside in the home either.